-POs Attributes Statement/Definition 1 Knowledge and Acquire managerial knowledge and skills for effective decision 1 Skills making.
-Planning and Exercise planning for accomplishing organizational goals and 2 Problem Solving develop problem solving abilities in the functional areas of abilities managment.
-3 Communication Develop effective business communication with the use of advanced 3 Communication technology.
-4 Research Aptitude Develop research aptitude for developing solutions to business 4 Research Apinude problems.
-5 Professionalism Acquire professional approaches and understand ethical and Ethics responsibilities in business organizations.
-6 Loadorchin Demonstrate leadership qualities that maximize the use of diverse 0 Leadership skills of team members towards attainment of the goals.
+POs Attributes Statement/Definition 1 Knowledge and Skills Acquire managerial knowledge and skills for effective decision making.
+2 Planning and Problem Solving abilities Exercise planning for accomplishing organizational goals and develop problem solving abilities in the functional areas of management.
+3 Communication Develop effective business communication with the use of advanced technology.
+4 Research Aptitude Develop research aptitude for developing solutions to business problems.
+5 Professionalism and Ethics Acquire professional approaches and understand ethical responsibilities in business organizations.
+6 Leadership Demonstrate leadership qualities that maximize the use of diverse skills of team members towards attainment of the goals.